 You’ll get the same great 6% back rate on select U.S. streaming subscriptions, which includes providers like Disney+, Apple TV+, Netflix, and Spotify.
 Plus, you can earn 3% back at U.S. gas stations and on transit.
 Transit is also broadly-defined by American Express, and includes taxis, rideshares, parking, tolls, subways, and more.
 Everything else you buy will earn a flat 1% back.

-When you sign up for the Blue Cash Preferred from American Express, you can boost your first-year rewards with the card’s welcome bonus.
+The intro offer for the Blue Cash Preferred from American Express can boost your first-year rewards with the card’s welcome bonus.

 The Blue Cash Preferred from Amex offers an introductory APR on purchases for 12 months, but you should make sure you pay off your balances before year one is up.
 Otherwise, you’ll pay down debt at this card’s variable APR, which is 13.99% to 23.99% based on your creditworthiness.